Image Demoireing in RAW and sRGB Domains

 \section{More Qualitative Comparison on TMM22 Dataset}

-More visual comparisons with state-of-the-arts methods are presented in Figs. \ref{fig:TMM22_suppl_1}-\ref{fig:TMM22_suppl_2}.
+More visual comparisons with state-of-the-arts methods are presented in Figs.~\ref{fig:TMM22_suppl_1}-\ref{fig:TMM22_suppl_2}.
 The results demonstrate the superiority of our proposed RRID in demoiréing and restoring color.
 For instance, in the first scene depicted in Fig.~\ref{fig:TMM22_suppl_1}, the input image suffers from both severe moiré pattern contamination and noticeable color deviation.
 Previous methods struggle to remove moiré patterns and encounter difficulties in accurately restoring the petal color to pink.
-In contrast, our approach successfully eliminates moiré patterns and effectively corrects color deviations.
-The last scene illustrated in Fig.~\ref{fig:TMM22_suppl_2} presents a moiréd document.
-Given the relatively slight moiré contamination in this scene, the majority of methods successfully remove the moiré patterns.
-Notably, the colored area at the top of the image deserves attention as most methods incorrectly correct it as blue.
-However, the ground truth image reveals that this area is actually cyan.
-In contrast, our method excels at faithfully restoring the image's color.
+In contrast, our approach successfully eliminates moiré patterns and restores the original color.

+The last scene depicted in Fig.~\ref{fig:TMM22_suppl_2} presents a moiréd document.
+Despite the relatively subtle moiré contamination in this scene, the majority of methods successfully eliminate the moiré patterns.
+However, the colored area at the top of the image deserves attention, as most methods incorrectly correct it as blue.
+In contrast, the ground truth image reveals that this area is actually cyan.
+Remarkably, our method excels in accurately restoring the original color.